jmole/turtlebots-classroom/README.md

 The goal is to allow students to play the turtlebots mod without the distraction of other minetest/luanti game mechanics.

+The [turtlebots github repository](https://github.com/jmole/turtlebots) has more information on how to play, including some example turtlebot programs.

 ## Video Overview

 This video provides a quick overview of turtlebots: